Greenhouses

 Structure Style: Freestanding vs. Attached

-The physical design of your greenhouse will influence both building complexity and cost.
+The design of your greenhouse will also impact the overall cost.
 There are two main types: freestanding greenhouses and lean-to greenhouses.

 Freestanding greenhouses are standalone structures that offer full access to sunlight and airflow from all directions.
 They’re ideal for larger gardens and serious growers, but require a full foundation, which can add $500 to $2,000+ to your total cost.